AndreaPontrandolfo/eslint-plugin-fsecond/docs/rules/no-inline-interfaces.md

 - Array types using bracket syntax (e.g., `{ a: string }[]`)
 - Tuple types (e.g., `[{ a: string }, number]`)

+### What the rule always ignores

+**Classes:** The rule completely ignores anything inside classes, including class properties, method parameters, and method return types.
+This allows for flexibility in class-based code where inline types may be more appropriate.

 ## Rationale

 Extracting object types into named interfaces or type aliases: